whiteagnus/AC_QUEST/AC_QUEST/Readme-AC_QUEST-English.txt

 IV.
 Compatibility:

 Ascalon's Quest Pack was written in WeiDU and is likely compatible with all other WeiDU modifications.
 This mod was written specifically with the BWP by Leonardo Watson in mind and should work without issues for all BGT games.

+From version 2.00 the mod is compatible with Tutu (w TotSC), BG:EE, BGII:EE, BGII, BGT, and EET.

 ***************************************************************************************************************